 One of our biggest desires in children and youth ministries at First Trinity is to partner with parents in helping children grow in their faith.
 This resource page will hopefully be one tool to accomplish that goal.
-Each month we will add new resources to this page.

-If you have suggestions of certain topics or types of resources that would be helpful for your family, please contact Jen Florio, Sue Steege or Jason Christ.
+If you have suggestions of certain topics or types of resources that would be helpful for your family, please contact Jen Florio, Sue Steege or Pastor Jason Christ.

 - BOOK SUGGESTION: Sexuality Mentality by Heather Ruesch – A youth parent recently read this book and found it to be a helpful guide to talking with kids and youth about sex and related topics.